JeffyOwoahsu/morganalm/README.md

 ## Getting Started

-Download the APK:
+Download the APK in the repository.

 It is recommended that the APK is ran with an emulator.
-This project was tested with the Pixel 3a XL API 34
+This project was tested with an Pixel 3a XL emulator.